apache/spark/UPDATING.md

 ## Airflow Master

+### Change python3 as Dataflow Hooks/Operators default interpreter

+Now the `py_interpreter` argument for DataFlow Hooks/Operators has been changed from python2 to python3.

 ### Logging configuration has been moved to new section

 The following configurations have been moved from `[core]` to the new `[logging]` section.